The ACCC plays an active role in the energy sector in Australia. Our role encompasses both electricity and gas.

 - The Competition and Consumer (Industry Code—Electricity Retail) Regulations 2019 (the Electricity Retail Code) sets a maximum price for certain electricity offers, which also forms a reference price for marketing activities.

-- Part XICA of the Act, introduced by the Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Bill 2019, will prohibit certain conduct in electricity retail, contract and wholesale markets when it comes into effect on 10 June 2020.
+- Part XICA of the Act, introduced by the Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act 2019, prohibits certain conduct in electricity retail, contract and wholesale markets.

 See also: Legislation